List of rulers of Tyrconnell

 This article lists the rulers of Tyrconnell (Irish: Tír Ċonaıll), a medieval Irish kingdom which covered much of what is now County Donegal.
+Unless otherwise stated, all dates before 1752 are given in the Gregorian calendar, which was used by Irish chroniclers.

 Oral history

 It was founded in the fifth century by a son of Niall of the Nine Hostages, Conall Gulban, of whom the Cenél Conaill are descended.
 They ruled the kingdom until the Flight of the Earls in September 1607, which marked the end of the kingdom.